Child Welfare and Foster Care Statistics

 Children in Foster Care

 Once children enter foster care, the goal is to either safely reunify them with their parents if the family concerns are resolved or secure another permanent family.
 A total of 391,641 children and youth were living in foster care in 2021, a figure that has been declining since 2017.
-One-third of these children are ages 1 to 5 and 7% babies, similar to previous years.
+Similar to previous years, 34% of these children are ages 1 to 5 and 7% are babies.
 Consistent with the inequities described above, national data on children in foster care illustrate the disproportionate representation of Black and American Indian and Alaska Native children, in particular.

 Over a third of foster children and youth experience more than two placements each year, meaning their living arrangements change at least three times a year.
 At the state level in 2021, this figure ranged from 24% to 51%.
 Child welfare agencies are working to minimize these moves, as they are disruptive, stressful and often traumatizing.
 Stable relationships and home environments are critical for healthy child and youth development.